- January 27, 2022

 I realize many will not completely agree with the above definitions, however I think most will agree that records management is not the same as information governance, rather it is a subset of IG.

-The reason I brought this up is because of the conversations I had with visitors to the Archive360 booth at Ignite 2017.
+The reason I brought this up is because of the conversations I had with visitors to the Archive360 booth at the annual Microsoft Ignite event.

 Several booth visitors from large companies stopped by because of our data migration and cloud archiving solutions.
 They were looking for cheaper ECM solutions for their “records” because their current ECM solutions were now so expensive to keep up and too complex for end-users, they wanted something less expensive, easier for end-users to use, and preferably cloud-based.
 Most of these booth visitors were records management professionals.